dentarg/auth0-blog/_posts/2017-12-05-why-every-business-needs-two-factor-authentication-security.markdown

 Employee mobility has created a happier and [more productive](https://www.forbes.com/sites/danielnewman/2016/03/29/is-mobility-the-answer-to-better-employee-productivity/#6c493277131c) workforce, and 2FA is the best method to provide the security measure that reaches outside the firewall to make it all possible.

-{% include tweet_quote.html quote_text="Multifactor authentication also means increased productivity." %}
+{% include tweet_quote.html quote_text="Two-factor authentication also means increased productivity." %}

 ### Increased Awareness